cabintech/FXCoreMP/usage.md

 This will read source code (with macro statements) from the named input file, and write the expanded source code to the named output file.
-Optionally, one or more macro environment variables can be assigned a value by adding "-E" arguments to the end of the command line:
+Optionally, one or more macro environment variables can be assigned a value by adding "-E" arguments to the end of the command line (see the `$set` macro statement description):

 ```
 java -jar FXCoreMP.jar <input-file> <output-file> -Eenvparm1=value1 -Eenvparm2=value2 ...